 Again, my thanks for your professionalism and quality design!

-Whatever type of truss you have in mind, there’s a faux wood solution for you.
-Combine our curved beams with straight beams to create scissor, king, half scissor, hammer beam or arched trusses and more.
+Whatever type of truss you have in mind, we have a solution for you.
+Combine arched beams with straight beams to create scissor, king, half scissor, hammer beam or arched trusses and more.
 The only limitation is your imagination.

 Because the beams’ material is so lightweight, they’re easier to lift, install and mount.
 Adding light fixtures is a snap because the centers are hollow and easy to drill through.
 While it’s a slightly ambitious DIY project, our customer testimonials prove it can be done solo with a bit of care and planning.
 Contractors also love using our beams because it enables them to create endless possibilities and achieve their clients’ dreams without a bank-breaking budget.